kalkun/Thesis/analysis/post_scope_experiments/README.md

  1. Experiments based on `UCLA_model_UCLA_dataset_without_visual_attributes.ipynb`
  2. Experiments that are a different approach to the setup.

-##### Implemented
-The experiments that are thought to be here, are represented by inidividual notebooks with the following ideas:

-- [X] Using initial training with search engine results
-- [X] Other base network than resnet (Xception)
-- [X] Other base network than resnet (Densenet)
-- [X] ~~Changing output neuron (linear)~~
-- [X] Add fully connected layers at the end + dropout
-- [X] Reduce resizing (data augmentation)
-- [X] Optimizers (using Adam instead of SGD)
-- [X] Freeze the first _m_ layers (First 5 conv layers)
-- [X] Experiment without any auxilliary tasks
-- [X] Experiment without protest label but with visual attributes
-- [X] Experiment with two FC layers and dropout, one for each task
-- [X] Experiment training the network first on auxilliary tasks and then on the main task
-- [X] Experiment training the network on multitask and then on only main task
-- [X] Freeze all layers of ResNet
-- [X] All frozen layers of ResNet and fully connected layer with .5 dropout
-- [X] Fully connected for each multitask and reduced transform
-	- [X] Same but weighting loss 1:100 instead of 1:10
-    - [X] While using both protest and visual attributes
-    - [X] Using only visual attributes and violence labels
-    - [X] Regularizing the dense protest layer

-##### Running

-- [ ] All frozen layers of ResNet and fully connected layer with .5 dropout
-- [ ] Fully connected for each multitask and reduced transform
-    - [ ] While using both protest and visual attributes
-    - [ ] Using only visual attributes and violence labels
-    - [ ] Regularizing the dense protest layer

 ##### Completed before removing learning rate bug

 - [ ] ~~Using initial training with search engine results~~